ThyWoof/sfdc2csv/README.md

 ## Workflow

 1. curl to call the SFDC API login entrypoint
-2. sed to parse the SOAP response from 1) looking for a session
+2. sed to parse the SOAP response
 3. curl to validate the SFDC report endpoint
 4. curl to export the report to CSV